-Precipitation is the main driver of water erosion because it directly affects the detachment of soil

-- 35 particles, breakdown of aggregates, and transport of eroded particles via runoff (Wischmeier and Smith, 1965, 1978).
-The R factor, that is, the multi-year average rainfall erosivity, which is described by the Universal Soil Loss Equation (USLE; Wischmeier and Smith, 1965, 1978) and Revised USLE (RUSLE; Renard, 1997), is an indicator of the potential ability of rainfall and runoff to affect soil erosion.
-Generally, the R factor is calculated by using the classical (Wischmeier and Smith, 1965) or statistical - 40 algorithms (e.g., Liu et al., 2002) according to the temporal resolution of the available precipitation data.
+Precipitation is the main driver of water erosion because it directly affects the detachment of soil particles, breakdown of aggregates, and transport of eroded particles via runoff (Wischmeier and Smith, 1965, 1978).
+The R factor, i.e., the multiyear average rainfall erosivity, which is described by the universal soil loss equation (USLE; Wischmeier and Smith, 1965, 1978) and revised USLE (RUSLE; Renard et al., 1997), is an indicator of the potential ability of rainfall and runoff to affect soil erosion.
+Generally, the R factor is calculated by using the classical (Wischmeier and Smith, 1965) or statistical algorithms (e.g., Liu et al., 2002) according to the temporal resolution of the available precipitation data.

-The classical algorithm for rainfall erosivity requires a continuous precipitation data series with <15-min temporal resolution (Angulo-Martínez and Beguería, 2009).
-As networks of weather stations and observation platforms have matured considerably in the past two decades, rainfall erosivity has

-- 45 been calculated using the classical algorithm at the local scale (Agnese et al., 2006; Ma et al., 2014; Wang et al., 2017), and the application of the algorithm has been gradually extended to the national (Panagos et al., 2015; Kim et al., 2020; Yue et al., 2021) and global scale (Panagos et al., 2017; Liu et al., 2020).
+The classical algorithm for rainfall erosivity requires a continuous precipitation data series with < 15 min temporal resolution (Angulo-Martínez and Beguería, 2009).
+As networks of weather stations and observation platforms have matured considerably in the past two decades, rainfall erosivity has been calculated using the classical algorithm at the local level (Agnese et al., 2006; Ma et al., 2014; Wang et al., 2017), and the application of the algorithm has been gradually extended to the national (Panagos et al., 2015; Kim et al., 2020; Yue et al., 2022) and global levels (Panagos et al., 2017; Liu et al., 2020).
 Despite substantial progress, it is still notable that the relative error of the estimated rainfall erosivity increases rapidly with increasing time interval of the precipitation data.
-For example, the - 50 relative error based on hourly data was more than 80%, compared with the results based on 1-min data (Lobo and Bonilla, 2015; Yin et al., 2015; Shin et al., 2019).
+For example, the relative error based on hourly data was more than 80 %, compared with the results based on 1 min data (Lobo and Bonilla, 2015; Yin et al., 2015; Shin et al., 2019).
 In addition, the accuracy of the rainfall erosivity map is greatly reduced by inadequate weather station coverage, especially in areas with complex climates and terrains (Yue et al., 2021).
-Therefore, the accuracy of rainfall erosivity estimation depends strongly on both of the temporal and spatial resolution of the precipitation data - 55 (Panagos et al., 2017; Kim et al., 2020).
-Compared with in-situ observations, gridded precipitation data (e.g. satellite-based, reanalysis and fused datasets) are not subjected to topographical limitations and could supply continuous precipitation data (Beck et al., 2017).
-These data have been widely used to estimate the rainfall erosivity in China, especially in the regions with scarce in-situ observations (Teng et al., 2018), Germany (Risal et al., - 60 2018), Africa (Vrieling et al., 2010), the United States (Kim et al., 2020), and other regions.
-They have contributed greatly to our knowledge of the spatiotemporal patterns of rainfall erosivity; however, the uncertainties in rainfall erosivity directly calculated by using gridded precipitation data have not been quantified, although obvious biases between gridded and observed precipitation values have been demonstrated (Freitas et al., 2020).
+Therefore, the accuracy of rainfall erosivity estimation strongly depends on both the temporal and spatial resolution of the precipitation data (Panagos et al., 2017; Kim et al., 2020).

+Compared with in situ observations, gridded precipitation data (e.g., satellite-based, reanalysis and fused datasets) are not subjected to topographical limitations and could supply continuous precipitation data (Beck et al., 2017).
+These data have been widely used to estimate the rainfall erosivity in China, especially in the regions with scarce in situ observations (Teng et al., 2018), Germany (Risal et al., 2018), Africa (Vrieling et al., 2010), the USA (Kim et al., 2020), and other regions.
+They have greatly contributed to our knowledge of the spatiotemporal patterns of rainfall erosivity; however, the uncertainties in rainfall erosivity directly calculated by using gridded precipitation data have not been quantified, although obvious biases between gridded and observed precipitation values have been demonstrated (Freitas et al., 2020).

-- The Tibetan Plateau (TP) referred to as the Third Pole is one of the highest plateaus worldwide and has an average altitude of more than 4000 m (Yao et al., 2012).
+The Tibetan Plateau (TP) referred to as the Third Pole is one of the highest plateaus worldwide and has an average altitude of more than 4000 m (Yao et al., 2012).
 Since the mid-1950s, the TP has experienced significant warming exceeding that of other regions in the same latitude zone (Liu and Chen, 2000).
-Owing to increasing snowmelt and more frequent heavy precipitation events, which may cause more severe soil erosion, knowledge of the rainfall erosivity on the TP is highly important for - 70 soil sustainability and thus water and food security.
-The accuracy of rainfall erosivity estimation depends mainly on the spatiotemporal accuracy of the precipitation data, especially on the TP, where the seasonal and regional precipitation patterns exhibit significant variability owing to westerly winds, the Indian monsoon, and land-atmosphere interaction.
+Owing to increasing snowmelt and more frequent heavy precipitation events, which may cause more severe soil erosion, knowledge of the rainfall erosivity on the TP is highly important for soil sustainability and thus water and food security.
+The accuracy of the rainfall erosivity estimation depends mainly on the spatiotemporal accuracy of the precipitation data, especially on the TP, where the seasonal and regional precipitation patterns exhibit significant variability owing to westerly winds, the Indian monsoon, and land-atmosphere interaction.